upbound/docs/content/cli/configuration.md

 If no `--profile` is specified, the profile named `default` will be added or updated with the relevant credentials.
-If `-a` (`--account`) is specified it will be set as the default account for the profile, and if it is not specified and the credential type is `user`, the username will be used as the account as well as the ID.
+If `-a` (`--account`) is specified it will be set as the default account for the profile, and if it isn't specified and the credential type is `user`, the username will be used as the account as well as the ID.

 ### Setting the Default Profile

-The profile specified as the value to the `default:` key will be used for commands when `--profile` / `UP_PROFILE` is not set.
+The profile specified as the value to the `default:` key will be used for commands when `--profile` / `UP_PROFILE` isn't set.
 Any profile can be used as the default, but the time a user logs in with the CLI, or if the config file is empty when a user logs in, the name of the profile used for the login operation will be set as the `default:`.
-Note that the profile named `default` is not necessarily the one that will be specified as `default:`.
+Note that the profile named `default` isn't necessarily the one that will be specified as `default:`.

 In the future, dedicated commands will be introduced to manage profiles and